Introduction: The Advantages of Online Teaching

 Just like in the physical classroom, what you expect from students with regard to behavior, should be clear from the very start of the lesson.
 You should set out what you expect from them in a message on the chat so that all students are able to see your expectations of them throughout the lesson.
 These expectations could include that students must not use their device during the lesson for purposes other than their schoolwork, that they must use the ‘raise their hand function’ if they want to answer a question, or that they must remain focused on the task if in breakout rooms.

-Don’t worry if the technology goes wrong!
+Do not worry if the technology goes wrong

 While it can be very stressful if you or your students are having issues with connection or faulty resources, it is not a disaster!
 If you have time, it can be helpful to do a trial lesson without the students to make sure that you know how to use the resources.
 It is also a good idea to have an alternative activity- just in case you do experience any technological problems.